 Zoning codes in Washington also include development standards that guide development in each zone.
 Development standards include requirements relating to setbacks, lot coverage, height restrictions, utilities, parking, landscaping, and even lighting.

-Some of these standards can make development of a tiny house difficult.
-If, for instance, your backyard is small, you may not be able to comply with setback requirements or be able to develop the required parking space.
+Some of these standards can make development of a tiny house difficult or impossible.
+If, for instance, your backyard is small, you might not be able to comply with setback requirements or be able to develop the required parking space.

 On a related note, you should also review any private land use restrictions.
 As an example, Covenants, Conditions, and Restrictions (CC&Rs) control the development of property in subdivisions or communities governed by homeowners' association (HOAs).
 In fact, subdivisions sometimes have stricter development standards than local governments.
 If applicable, it is important to review any CC&Rs and other development restrictions carefully to see whether tiny houses are allowed.